Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 Aluminum Hull: Peace of Mind at Sea

 Choosing an aluminum hull sailboat means opting for a safe, durable travelling companion, ready to face any horizon.
-Thanks to its remarkable impact resistance, its ability to deform without breaking, and its repairability all around the world, aluminium remains the most reliable material for sailing far and for many years.
+Thanks to its remarkable impact resistance, its ability to deform without breaking, and its repairability all around the world, aluminum remains the most reliable material for sailing far and for many years.

 latest news